 Every year in the U.S. nearly 30 million people tan indoors.
 Of these, 2.3 million are teens.
 Melanoma rates among young women have soared 50% since the 1980's, a trend that has paralleled a rise in the use of tanning salons.

 The World Health Organization (WHO) as all well as the American Medical Association (AMA), the American Academy of Pediatrics (AAP), and the American Academy of Dermatologists (AAD) have all called for a ban on ALL indoor tanning by minors.
-Presently, there are only 10 states that have passed laws that ban the use of commercial tanning devices for all minors under 18 years of age: California, Illinois, Nevada, Texas, Vermont, Oregon, Washington, Minnesota, Lousiana, and Hawaii.
-There are another 29 states in the U.S. that have restrictions on a minor's use of indoor tanning parlors but typically all that is required is a signed permission slip for those under the age of 18.
+Presently, there are only 10 states that have passed laws that ban the use of commercial tanning devices for minors under 18 years of age: California, Illinois, Nevada, Texas, Vermont, Oregon, Washington, Minnesota, Lousiana, and Hawaii.
+There are another 31 states in the U.S. that have restrictions on a minor's use of indoor tanning parlors but typically all that is required is a signed permission slip for those under the age of 18.

 AIM at Melanoma, realizing the importance of this issue, has spearheaded this effect by getting legislation introduced throughout the country.
 Many of these states have since passed laws enacting stricter controls over a minor's access to indoor tanning devices, such as in TX, NV, NY, IL, MD, ME, DE, and WY.
 AIM at Melanoma led the effort in California, making it the first state to prohibit minors under the age of 18 from commercial tanning devices.

 This is an ongoing effort.
 In partnership with the National Council of State Legislatures, we have created the chart below so that you can see what legislation presently exists and follow new legislation as it gets introduced.